-Today WordPress celebrates its 18th birthday.
-That's right, it’s been 18 years since American developer Matt Mullenweg and English developer Mike Little launched the initial version of WordPress.
-To mark this occasion, we show you some of the biggest milestones from WordPress history.
+Today (May 27) is WordPress's birthday.
+It’s been 19 years since American developer Matt Mullenweg and English developer Mike Little launched the initial version of WordPress in 2003.
+To mark this occasion, let's show you some of the biggest milestones in WordPress history.

 However, it's time for celebration 🎉.
 Be a part of this amazing journey to know how WordPress comes to its today's position:

 How It All Starts with Matt Mullenweg and Mike Little

 It's a long 19 years story of two extremely talented people- Matt Mullenweg and Mike Little.
 They launched the first version of WordPress on May 27, 2003.
 This open-source platform wasn't just a copy of its predecessor.
 Rather the partners started this program with a bigger vision of making website building easier for all.

 The WordPress software is written in PHP language.
 Besides, it uses MySQL for maintaining the database.
 Christine Selleck Tremoulet suggested the name WordPress.
 He is a prolific blogger and a friend of Mullenweg.
 Later he became the co-founder of WordPress.

 At first, WordPress strengthen its position as the world's most popular blogging platform.

 But gradually, it became the top choice for business websites as well.

 The Revolution WordPress Brings to The CMS Industry